NREL/rex/examples/HSDS/README.rst

         up: 3 sec
         h5pyd version: 0.13.1

 #.
-If you see this successful message, you can now move on to install h5pyd: ``pip install h5pyd``
+If you see this successful message, you can move on to setting up h5pyd
 #.
 Create a config file at ``~/.hscfg`` with the following:

     .. code-block:: bash